 At the base of each tree along these avenues, is a plaque or plaques inscribed with the name of the deceased, age, date and manner of death and who dedicated the plaque.
 Members of the Returned and Services League have maintained the plaques in a voluntary capacity since 1922.

 Memorial plaques are periodically added to Kings Park's special Honour Avenues during dedication ceremonies held throughout the year.
-The most recent dedication ceremony was held on the 16th of August 2014 and officiated by Marcelle Broderick, Acting CEO of the Botanic Gardens and Parks Authority and Norm Manners, President of the Honour Avenue Committee and Colonel Michael Brennan, Colonel Commandant Western Australia.
+The most recent dedication ceremony was held on 15 November 2014 and officiated by Marcelle Broderick, Acting CEO of the Botanic Gardens and Parks Authority and Norm Manners, President of the Honour Avenue Committee and Colonel Michael Brennan, Colonel Commandant Western Australia.

 There are currently over 1600 memorial plaques along the Honour Avenues in Kings Park.
 If you are trying to locate a particular memorial or dedication plaque, or are looking for information on how to dedicate a new plaque, further information is available via the Honour Avenues Group.